NeYoNmoos/FHV-Infeo_Bachelor_Thesis/README.md

-# GPS-Based Urban Structure Classification for Waste Collection
+# Classification of GPS Track Data Using AI Methods: A Case Study of Waste Collection Vehicles

 This repository contains the full implementation and documentation for my Bachelor Thesis:

-**"Classification of Urban Structures Based on GPS Tracking Data of Waste Collection Vehicles"**
+**"Classification of GPS Track Data Using AI Methods: A Case Study of Waste Collection Vehicles"**

 ## Abstract